ferulisses/aws-manage-firewall-action/README.md

 Setup a security group in your AWS account:

-(you can skip this step if you already have a security group attached to the VM such as 'default')
+(you can skip this step if you already have a security group attached to the VM such as the 'default' group)
 - Login to AWS Console
 - Access EC2 Service
 - On the menu on left, in "Network and Security" -> "Security Groups"